Unbroken (Demi Lovato album): Critical reception

 Jon Caramanica of The New York Times gave the album a positive review, saying that it "represents the opportunity for Demi Lovato to wipe clean several slates, something she is well suited for."
 Melissa Maerz of Entertainment Weekly also gave a positive review, scoring it a B+ and writing: "Clearly it's been a tough year for Lovato.
 But as Rihanna could tell her, sometimes bad years make great songs."
-Becky Brain of Idolator wrote Lovato has a "killer voice and the A-list material to put it to good use", adding, "It's difficult for many young female pop stars to transition successfully from squeaky-clean Disney kid to respected adult recording artist.
-But so far, Demi's doing a spectacular job, and she's doing it without having to show some skin or sing about hooking up in a club."
 Absolute Punk scored the album 81 out of 100, summarizing it by saying: "Nothing, and nobody, is broken beyond repair, and Unbroken showcases that beautifully."
 Entertainment Weekly listed Unbroken as the seventh best album of 2011.

 In a May 2013 interview with Billboard promoting her subsequent album Demi (2013), Lovato herself expressed mixed feelings about the album, stating:

 "I don't know!
 I got sick of the songs.
 When I would play them onstage, I was just like, 'Oh my gosh, I can't play these anymore.'
 And I have to wonder, was that album really who I was?
 Was I just experimenting with sounds?
 I think I wanted to try something more R&B, but when I tried that, it wasn't really me.
 And so with this album [Demi], I'm so excited to play new music rather than getting tired of the songs".